For International Patients

 For those seeking after-hours consultation

-3. Please make sure to bring your photo identification (such as residence card or passport) with you.
+2. Please make sure to bring your photo identification with you.

 The following credit card can be used: VISA/MasterCard/JCB/AMERICAN EXPRESS/Diners Club/DC/NICOS/UFJ/UnionPay/Debit cards